sjmog/learning-fp-with-lindsey/from_oo_to_fp/README.md

 ### The next level

-Now we have a bunch of pure functions and an entry point, we can distribute these across a bunch of lambdas if we want to.
+Now we have a bunch of pure functions and an entry point, we can distribute these across a bunch of lambdas if we want to, making them totally self-contained and stateless processes.

+### To TypeScript

+Let's move this to a more modern, typed language.